 Application URL Structure:

 Codeigniter uses a very easy and handy url structure scheme. and it is completely inter-related with the controller class name and method name. to access a controller method, you have to use url like {root_url}/index.php/{controller_name}/{method_name}.
-To know more in details, please refer to the codeigniter url structure documentation .
+To learn more details, please refer to the Codeigniter URL structure documentation .

 Create A Basic Controller: